SessionFox/sessionfox-sdk/README.md

 ### Including library in Android project

-1. In the build.gradle inside your android folder, add following outside dependencies, outermost scope
+1. In the build.gradle inside your android folder, add following inside allprojects.repositories
 ```
 allprojects {
     repositories {